rperez025/deep-learning-challenge/README_Step_4_Module 21 - Neural Network Model Report.md

         * 2nd, 3rd, and 4th layers = Sigmoid
       - Epochs = 100

-    Initially (Step 1 and 2), we selected the neurons, layers, activation functions, and epochs based on best practices to determine initial evaluation of the model.
-Upon determining that the model's performance did not exceed the target accuracy of 75%, we modified the neurons, layers, and activation functions to improve the model's performance in achieving a target accuracy exceeding 75%.
+    Initially (Step 1 and 2), I selected the neurons, layers, activation functions, and epochs based on best practices to determine initial evaluation of the model.
+Upon determining that the model's performance did not exceed the target accuracy of 75%, I modified the neurons, layers, and activation functions to improve the model's performance in achieving a target accuracy exceeding 75%.

   - Were you able to achieve the target model performance?

     * For Step 1 and 2, the model resulted in 72.8% accuracy, which did not meet the target model performance for higher than 75%.
 Therefore, performed optimization on the model (Step 3) and achieved 79.2% accuracy, which exceeded the 75% target model performance.

   - What steps did you take in your attempts to increase model performance?
-    * For Step 3: Optimization, we performed the following to increase model performance:
+    * For Step 3: Optimization, I performed the following to increase model performance:
       - Maintained the NAME column and continued to drop the EIN column, as well as the STATUS and SPECIAL_CONSIDERATIONS columns.
       - Performed binning procedures over the NAME column.
       - Modified the number of layers, nodes per layer, and activation functions.
 Please refer to "Compiling, Training, and Evaluating the Model" section above for details.